 - Moral Event Horizon: If using Johnny 5 to steal the Vanderveer collection isn't enough for Oscar Baldwin and his men, they certainly crossed the line beyond the point of redemption when they brutally smash him to near death.

 - Narm Charm: Both movies.
 No one's ever gonna put them on the same level as ET or anything, but despite a lot (and we mean a lot) of corny humor and questionable casting (see Values Dissonance below), the films remain popular guilty pleasures and beloved nostalgia pieces.

 - One-Scene Wonder: The Los Locos gang from part II:

-- Spiritual Licensee: The movies gives out a vibe that they were either produced by Steven Spielberg or distributed by Disney (The said company's WALL•E would later take inspiration from the films' character Number Five for the main character of the Pixar film), even though in reality they neither weren't produced or distributed by them.
+- Spiritual Adaptation: The movies give out a vibe that they were either produced by Steven Spielberg or distributed by Disney (WALLE would later take inspiration from the films' character Number Five for the main character of the Pixar film), even though they weren't.

 - Visual Effects of Awesome: The animatronics used for Johnny Five are still quite impressive, and they reportedly took up nearly all of the film's special effects budget on their own.

 - The Woobie: Johnny 5, at times, particularly the scenes following him making the connection between "disassemble" and "dead".